erikkroes/erikkroes-nl/src/blog/Be-flexible-about-what-people-need-and-dont-assume.md

 Now the dentist did hear my question, and the reply, and he was aware of my disabilities.
 Now you can imagine that a customer leaving without paying might make him angry.
 I would've understood if he were upset with me, maybe even angry.

 But he wasn't angry at me.
-He wasn't though.
+He wasn't happy though.
 He was wondering why I wasn't reminded of my payment.
 I specifically asked (I was actually a bit proud of that) but I wasn't reminded.
 He recognized my question as a request for help.
 He completely understood I had walked out!

 The dentist told me when I was at the practice again.
 I laughed when I found out (and I paid of course).